 My entire family has suffered at the hands of tobacco products.
 Yes, smoking was our choice.

 Don't you make the wrong choice.
-RJ Reynolds has adversely affected my family.
+RJ Reynolds has

 Don't let smoking ruin a generation of your family too.